 Joseph R. Coriaty

-Joseph R. Coriaty focuses his practice on counseling and defending businesses and their insurers in a wide variety of claims from pre-lawsuit negotiation and evaluation through trial or alternative dispute resolution.
-He focuses on defending transportation companies who are alleged to have caused or contributed to catastrophic personal injury and/or property damage, and has experience defending clients that provide a range of services, including commercial cargo carriers and transportation providers.
+Joseph R. Coriaty focuses his practice on civil litigation and product liability matters.
+He counsels and defends businesses and their insurers in a wide variety of claims from pre-lawsuit negotiation and evaluation through trial or alternative dispute resolution.
+Joe regularly defends transportation companies which are alleged to have contributed to catastrophic personal injury or property damage, and has experience defending clients who provide a range of services, including commercial cargo carriers and transportation providers.
 He has successfully defended matters involving claims for wrongful death and allegations of traumatic brain injury (TBI), soft tissue injuries, and orthopedic injuries.

 Joe also focuses on defending companies in complex product liability matters.
 He has acted as national counsel for numerous multinational manufacturing companies by directing and supervising local counsel nationwide with resolution and litigation strategies.
 He has successfully represented manufacturers, distributors, and retailers in state and federal court.